asyks/pulse/README.md

 Rating Categories
 --------------
-The 4 rating categories are defined accordingly:
+The 4 rating categories are defined accordingly.
  * Pride - I'm proud of the work my team has done in the past week
  * Expectations - The expectations placed on me in the past week have been fair
  * Challenge - During the past week I have felt challenged while working on this project